Hot Cheesy Clam Dip

 That wonderful, useful darn table, the justification for so many wonderful orders.

 Anyway, this is the kind of dip I would highly recommend making at home.
 For the Table.
-And because the clams are the star, do your very best to get fresh.
+And because the clams are the star, do your very best to get fresh, though canned will do in a pinch.
+And if you are in a fresh clam state of mind, try grilling clams (no need to shuck them!).
+But speaking of canned clams, you also should give this easy Linguine with White Clam Sauce recipe a go.

 What to Serve with Hot Clam Dip:

 I usually serve dips with vegetables, but in this case I would recommend crackers.
-Buttery, innocuous crackers to be specific – save the fancy crackers for the cheese platter.
+Buttery, innocuous crackers to be specific, like saltines or Ritz crackers.
+Save the fancy crackers for the graze board or cheese platter.

 More Hot Dip Recipes: